How to Grow Brussels Sprouts in the Home Garden

-If you’re wondering how to grow brussel sprouts, you aren’t alone.
-These mysterious cool weather plants are lovely, but can be a tad tricky to master.
-If you’d like to grow these tiny cabbages, here are some tips!
+If you’re wondering how to grow brussels sprouts, you aren’t alone.
+These mysterious cool weather plants are delicious but they give even seasoned gardeners a run for their money.
+If you’d like to grow perfect tiny cabbages, here are some must know growing tips!

 Lots of people are surprised to see the little sprouts growing on a big stalk – if for no other reason than to see them growing, I recommend planting brussels sprouts in your garden!

 - What is the Ideal Climate for Brussels Sprouts

 - Our Favorite Types of Brussels Sprouts

 - When to Plant Brussel Sprouts – Zone 5

 - How Long Do Brussel Sprouts Take to Grow

 - Common Pests and How to Protect Against Them